detjonmataj/PyBot-Discord/README.md

 ## ☁️ Hosting it yourself?

 ⚠️
 Before hosting it you must consider some things.
-In my part everything is fine since I released it under the [`MIT license`](LICENSE), but i suggest to check [`YouTube terms of service`](https://www.youtube.com/t/terms) first.
+In my part everything is fine since I released it under the [`MIT license`](LICENSE), but i suggest to check [`YouTube terms of service`](https://www.youtube.com/t/terms) first, if you want to use the implemented music service, since it's hosted by YouTube.

 ### Quick start